-SPAN 2210 (formerly 211, Intermediate SHL I): Spanish for Heritage Learners III.
+SPAN 2210: Spanish for Heritage Learners III.
 (3) Intermediate Spanish for Heritage Speakers I is a third semester course designed for students who have been raised in a Spanish-speaking environment and speak, or understand, some Spanish as a result of hearing it in the home, and in the community by family, friends, and neighbors.

-SPAN 2220 (formerly 212, Intermediate SHL II): Spanish for Heritage Learners IV.
+SPAN 2220: Spanish for Heritage Learners IV.
 (3) Intermediate Spanish for Heritage Speakers II is a fourth-semester course designed for students who have been raised in a Spanish-speaking environment and speak, or understand, Spanish as a result of having heard it in the home and in the community.
 It is also for students with a cultural connection to heritage language speech communities or who have achieved proficiency from study in previous courses.